Jamnagar is the largest petrochemical complex in the world, processing imported crude to multiple derivatives for the entire Indian sub-continent.

 With such a wide range of designs introduced in a short time, the projects were not without difficulties but with co-operation from our customers and assistance from our partners, ABB for the DNO contracts, these were quickly addressed.
 The result for the customers has been added functionality, increased system reliability and in many cases pay back on the investment for the new breakers in record time.

-Linde Group company BOC, manufactures chemicals and gases for a multitude of other industries.
-P&B motor protection relays have long been used by BOC at several of their sites across the UK and Ireland.
+P&B have supplied for a well-known world leading manufacturer of chemicals and gases for a multitude of other industries.
+P&B motor protection relays have long been used at several of their sites across the UK and Ireland.

-P&B MPR3000 motor protection relays and pin for pin retrofits for previously supplied N11 relays have been an important part of BOC’s recent program of replacement for some of their early relay products.
-This was fully supported by P&B engineers’ product training and commissioning services for the BOC site staff.
+P&B MPR3000 motor protection relays and pin for pin retrofits for previously supplied N11 relays have been an important part of their recent program of replacement for some of their early relay products.
+This was fully supported by P&B engineers’ product training and commissioning services for the site staff.

-In Switchgear, BOC has a wide range of ageing MV switchgear in service across its UK manufacturing sites, some of this manufactured by suppliers who are no longer in business.
+In Switchgear, the chemical manufacturer had a wide range of ageing MV switchgear in service across its UK manufacturing sites, some of this manufactured by suppliers who are no longer in business.
 Although much of this has given long and good service it is becoming less reliable and much more costly to maintain.
-P&B has been able to offer new vacuum circuit breakers from the VOR range to replace Brush VSI, SWS C4X and HG12 equipment, to increase reliability and plant uptime and to reduce ongoing maintenance costs.
+P&B has been able to offer new vacuum circuit breakers from the VOR range to replace Brush VSI, SWS C4X and HG12 equipment, to increase reliability and plant uptime and to reduce ongoing maintenance costs.*

 Calachem, one of the UK’s leading fine chemical manufacturers based in Scotland, embarked on a programme to replace some of its ageing Reyrolle LMT oil circuit breaker population.
 Having successfully installed four P&B VOR-M circuit breakers, an additional order of a further six breakers was subsequently made.